 Your filing status plays a vital role in your taxes as it ultimately determines your standard deductions and the applicable tax rate.

-For instance, for the tax year 2018, the deduction for a single filer stood at $12,000, but a taxpayer who claimed to be the head of a household had a standard deduction set at $18,000.
+For instance, for tax year 2022, the deduction for a single filer is $12,950, but a taxpayer who claims to be the head of a household can take a standard deduction of up to $19,400.

 Depending on your situation you may choose between two distinct or a single option from the following filing statuses: